reiogo/key-value-store/README.md

 # Key-Value Store
 I created a key-value storage engine that is similar to Bitcask.
 I wrote this in Python because I wanted to emphasize getting a hands-on perspective of database internals.
+(I limited myself to not use any ai-generated code.
+I still asked llms about what would be considered the canonical way of doing something, but I didn't always agree.
+Otherwise I used llms to help format my documentation)

 A friend of mine, an ex Google SRE, recommended that I study “Designing Data-Intensive Applications” by Martin Kleppmann in my first year of transitioning from biology to computer science (which is a bit wild to think about now), so we went through the book chapter by chapter.